 At Stanford, I took two introductory computer science classes.
 I soon became convinced that I was much too behind my male classmates to ever catch up.
 I was surrounded by men who’d breezily skipped prerequisite courses.
 As freshmen, they’d signed up for classes that I was intimidated to take even as a sophomore.
 They casually mentioned software engineering internships they had completed back in high school, and declared they were unfazed by any of the challenges professors might throw our way.

-My classmates bragged about finishing assignments in three hours.
-I told myself that they were quantifiably five times better me.
 I remember the first “weeder” computer science course I took–meant to discourage the unworthy from pursuing the major.
 My classmates bragged about finishing assignments in three hours.
 Listening to them chat, I felt mortified: the same work had taken me 15 hours of anguish at the keyboard to complete.
 They are quantifiably five times better than I am, I told myself.

 Lots of my classmates talked about how the course really wasn’t as bad as everyone made it out to be.
 I disagreed.
 By the end of the quarter, their unflappable self-assurance had me convinced that I was meant to be rooted out.
 I decided not to major in computer science.